ArenKDesai/Aren-s-Notes/Intro to Algorithms/Network Flow.md

 We have a graph with units per edge, but costs per unit of flow on an edge.
 We are going to find maximum flow graphs, but now we want to select the minimum cost from those maximum flows.

 ### Greedy Approach
 Initialize $f(e)=0$ for all edges, find augmenting edges, and update flow with the bottleneck along $P$ (augmenting path).
 We use Bellman Ford (although it's slower than Dijkstra's).
-This is because
+This is because we know there won't be negative cycles.